cianshannon/Adidas-Sales-Performance-Analysis-Using-SQL/README.md

 ## SQL Setup

-A database 'Adidas_Sales_Data' was created on pgAdmin 4 to conduct the SQL queries.
+A database `Adidas_Sales_Data` was created on pgAdmin 4 to conduct the SQL queries.

 ## SQL Table

 Below is the code for the SQL Table 'Sales'
+'''

-`CREATE SEQUENCE sales_id_seq START WITH 1;
+CREATE SEQUENCE sales_id_seq START WITH 1;

 CREATE TABLE Sales (
     SalesID INT PRIMARY KEY DEFAULT nextval('sales_id_seq'),